 In 2013, a 12-year old boy named AJ Cina died in a tragic bicycle accident in his hometown of Weston, CT.
 When Cubans in Havana heard his story and learned how much he loved basketball - despite never having met AJ - they resurfaced and painted a court with his name on it.
 Every year, FCP takes a team of AJ’s friends and family to Cuba to honor his legacy.

 In July of 2014, AJ’s dad and friends traveled to Cuba to meet those generous Cubans and establish another court in AJ’s name.
 The video above tells their story.

 Video by 2 Nice

-Set up a high school club!
-Full Court Peace pairs high school clubs with community centers in disadvantaged areas.
-The clubs work on short and long-term projects to refurbish the community centers’ basketball courts, to raise money for youth leagues and clinics, and to generally support the growth of its basketball program.
+FCP High School Clubs work on short and long-term projects to refurbish basketball courts, to raise money for underprivileged youth leagues and clinics, or collect lightly used sneakers for kids in Cuba.
 To get involved, simply fill out this form and we’ll get right back to you with instructions and next steps.

 Please consider donating to Full Court Peace, a 501(c)3 Nonprofit.
-We've partnered with Amazon Donations to securely process transactions of any amount.
+We've partnered with Donate.ly to securely process transactions of any amount.
 Thank you for your continued support.